 Law Revue is Cardozo's premiere entertainment and performance group.
 Members of Law Revue engage in a variety of performance and entertainment pursuits, including creating an original sketch, musical, and video variety show written by law students and featuring Cardozo students, professors, administrators, and staff.
 The group thoroughly lampoons everything law and law school related for the purposes of hilarity, and reflecting on the Cardozo experience.
 A beloved Cardozo tradition.

-The Minority Law Students Alliance's (MLSA) purpose is to act as a unified body to foster support of events, initiatives and programs among the groups within MLSA through resource pooling and intellectual discourse; to further its members' academic enrichment and success; to increase the Cardozo community's awareness of general legal issues that affect minority students in the United States and abroad; to collectively engage in community service events and promote minority student recruitment; and to ensure that graduates and current members remain connected through BALLSA's alumni network and annual alumni reception.
+The Minority Law Student Alliance is the umbrella group for Cardozo's diversity affinity groups.
+MLSA's purpose is to act as a unified body to foster support of events, initiatives and programs among the groups within the affinity groups through resource pooling and intellectual discourse; to further its members' academic enrichment and success; to advocate for the needs of underrepresented students; to increase the Cardozo community's awareness of general legal and social issues that affect minority students in the United States and abroad; to collectively engage in community service events and promote minority student recruitment; and to ensure that graduates and current members remain connected through BALLSA's alumni network and annual alumni reception.

 The National Lawyers Guild (NLG) is a national legal bar association comprised of lawyers, legal-workers, community activists, jailhouse lawyers and concerned citizens who envision the law as an instrument for the protection of all people, regardless of race, class, age, sexual preference, gender identity, disability or immigration status.
 Since its inception in 1937, the NLG has built an extensive network of public interest and human rights activists, and remains a powerful proponent of social justice in America’s legal system.